bitovi/github-actions-deploy-stackstorm/README.md

 ### S3 buckets naming
 Bucket names can be made of up to 63 characters.
 If the length allows us to add `-tf-state`, we will do so.
 If not, a simple `-tf` will be added.

+## CERTIFICATES - Only for AWS Managed domains with Route53

+As a default, the application will be deployed and the ELB public URL will be displayed.

+If `domain_name` is defined, we will look up for a certificate with the name of that domain (eg. `example.com`).
+We expect that certificate to contain both `example.com` and `*.example.com`.

+If you wish to set up `domain_name` and disable the certificate lookup, set up `no_cert` to true.

+Setting `create_root_cert` to `true` will create this certificate with both `example.com` and `*.example.com` for you, and validate them.
+(DNS validation).

+Setting `create_sub_cert` to `true` will create a certificate **just for the subdomain**, and validate it.

+> :warning: Be very careful here! **Created certificates are fully managed by Terraform**.
+Therefor **they will be destroyed upon stack destruction**.

+To change a certificate (root_cert, sub_cert, ARN or pre-existing root cert), you must first set the `no_cert` flag to true, run the action, then set the `no_cert` flag to false, add the desired settings and excecute the action again. (**This will destroy the first certificate.**)

+This is necessary due to a limitation that prevents certificates from being changed while in use by certain resources.

 ### Advanced StackStorm configuration with Ansible vars
 This action runs [`ansible-st2`](https://github.com/stackStorm/ansible-st2) roles under the hood.
 You can customize the Ansible configuration by creating a yaml file in your repo.
 This file will be passed to the Ansible playbook as extra vars.
 See the [Ansible-st2](https://github.com/stackStorm/ansible-st2#variables) documentation for a full list of available options.